Mental Health Aide Education Requirements and Job Duties

 Employment opportunities for mental health aides are expected to grow slower than average.
 Most opportunities should be found in residential facilities, with the trend leaning to out-patient treatment of those with mental illness, developmental disabilities and abuse issues.
 Growth is most likely to be seen in caring for older adults with mental health issues.

 - Recently Updated

 Learn about certificate, associate and bachelor's degree programs in mental health.
-See coursework, the job outlook and...
+See details about coursework, the job...

 Many students experience anxiety and depression as they transition into college due to the unfamiliar school setting and the...